open-logic/open-logic/doc/intf/olo_intf_spi_slave.md

 For the TX data interface (*Tx_...*) the following applies:

 * When *Tx_Ready* goes high and the user does not provide TX data (i.e. set *Tx_Valid*='1') before *Tx_Ready* goes low again, zeros are transmitted.
 The user *CANNOT* provide *Tx_Data* at a later point in time for this specific transaction.
-  *Tx_Ready* goes low when it is too late to provide the first bit of data in-time for the first transmitting clock edge.
+  *Tx_Ready* goes low when it is too late to send the first bit of data in-time for the first transmitting clock edge.

 * For the setting *SpiCPHA_g*=0, *Spi_Miso* must become valid after the falling-edge of *Spi_Cs_n* immediately, as visible from the figure in [Overview](#Overview).
 Therefore in this case, the application of *Tx_Data* must happen immediately.
 Hence *Tx_Ready* is only pulsed high for one single clock cycle and the user must present *Tx_Data* and apply *Tx_Valid*='1' in this cycle.